AdaCore/learn/intro_to_ada.rst

 wrapping on arbitrary bounds is very useful to implement certain algorithms and data structures, such as
 `ring buffers <https://en.m.wikipedia.org/wiki/Circular_buffer>`__.

-.. gusthoff: instead of pointing to Wikipedia, we could have an example of ring buffers implemented in Ada...

 Enumerations
 ------------